ibm-cloud-docs/sell/service-get-start.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

 Welcome to {{site.data.keyword.cloud}}!
-To start onboarding your service to our cloud platform, first complete a few tasks: provide your company and product details, create a test environment, and set up access for your team to help with the onboarding process.
+To start onboarding your service to the {{site.data.keyword.Bluemix_notm}} platform, first complete a few tasks: provide your company and product details, create a test environment, and set up access for your team to help with the onboarding process.
 {: shortdesc}

 It's recommended that you use an account that was created with a [functional ID](/docs/account?topic=account-identity-overview#functionalid-bestpract) to ensure your continued access to the products that are onboarded in the account.